Data Analytics In Hospitality Industry

 Here are a few sources that you can use to collect data for data-driven decision-making:

-1. Hotel Rate Shopping Tools
+1. Rate Shopping Tools

 2. Customer Relationship Management System:

-By tracking guest’s past bookings and purchase history, CRM systems can provide valuable insights into guest’s preferences, including the types of rooms they prefer, the amenities they value most, and their spending patterns.
+By tracking guests’ past bookings and purchase history, CRM systems can provide valuable insights into guests’ preferences, including the types of rooms they prefer, the amenities they value most, and their spending patterns.

 3. Online Reviews and Feedback

 By using a brand monitoring tool and hotel review APIs, you can get valuable insights into your customer’s likes and dislikes, as well as areas for improvement.
-Analyzing those areas of improvement and taking action to improve will not only exchange guest experience but also improves your hotel’s reputation online.

 4. Engaging Target Audience on Social Media

-Hotels can identify popular topics and trends and engage with guests in a more personalized way.
-Plus, creating polls, surveys, and other engaging ways can also be used to get your target audience’s preferences.
-Even if you don’t have many followers, to get data on the big level you can simply run ads campaigns with the target or look-alike audience.
+Even if you don’t have many followers, to get data on the big level you can simply run ad campaigns with the target or look-alike audience.

 5. Website Data Analytics

-Hotel websites can provide valuable data on website traffic, visitor behavior, and booking patterns.
 By analyzing this data, hotels can better understand their guest’s online behavior and preferences, allowing them to optimize their website design and marketing efforts.

 Alrighty then, now that you’ve got a handle on website data analytics tools that’ll help you gather the data you need for your analytics, it’s high time we dive into what kind of data analysis reports are a must-have for the hospitality industry.